unfoldingWord-dev/translationRecorder-Info/docs/editing.rst

 Remove a section of recording
 -----

-1. Line up the thin yellow line where you want to start removing some of the recording.
+1. Line up the thin red line where you want to start removing some of the recording.

-Note: The yellow line does not move.
+Note: The red line does not move.
-•	Press-and-hold to move the recording to the yellow line.
+•	Press-and-hold to move the recording to the red line.
 •	Press the flag icon.
 This will insert a marker where the cut will start.

 2. Set the ending point of the cut.
-•	Drag the recording by holding your finger on the screen and sliding to the left until you reach the end of the part to be removed.
+•	Drag the recording by holding your finger on the screen and sliding to the left until the end of the part to be removed is at the red line.
 •	Tap the flag button.
 This will mark the section for deletion.

 Optional: Tap the play icon to listen to the section that will be removed.

 3. Delete the selected recording.
+*  Tap on the crossed-off flags to remove the flags and start at step 1 again.
 *  Tap on the scissors icon to delete the selected recording.
 *  Tap on the back arrow to undo the last edit.

 Insert a new section of recording.
 -----

-1. Line up the thin yellow line where you want the recording to be inserted.
+1. Line up the thin red line where you want the recording to be inserted.
+(Use the tap-hold-swipe action.)

-2. Tap the Add a Recording icon.
+2. Tap the Add a Recording icon in the top gray bar.
 This will open a new recording session.

 3. Tap the microphone icon to start recording.